qqq-wisc/wisq-visualizer/README.md

 * Only cx and t gates are distinct.
 Tdg gates are given the same color as t gates.
 * Currently all qubits in the mapping are shown at every step.
 I should only show the Qubits required in the step.
 * Testers are very lacking.
 Although the code is working, it would be good to make some more tests.
+* It has only been used on two circuites.
+I should try it using a several different circuits and architectures to iron out any problems.

 ## Ideas for future additions
 * Highlight QASM in a file at the step.